ClinicalEpigeneticsLaboratory/MethylArray-QC/README.md

    - results of epigenetic age inference and epigenetic age accelereation for all selected clocks, as parquet file,
    - linear regression trendline plot for each clock (`Regression` subdirectory), as JSON file,
    - (if `Sample_Group` column provided in sample sheet) epigenetic age acceleration grouped boxplots (group/color: `Sample_Group`) for each clock (`EAA` subdirectory), as JSON file.
+12. **Control intensity data**:
+   - a JSON file with unique control probe types provided for the platform inferred from the input IDATs
+   - a PARQUET file with computed control probe intensity metrics
+13. **Control intensity plots**:
+   - control plot intensity dotplots, as JSON files

 ## Process Details